This page provides information for NSW RFS staff and volunteers. For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
 This page will be updated as information changes.

-This information was last updated on 31 August 2020.
+This information was last reviewed and updated on 28 July 2021.

 |Current Advice for Staff and Volunteers|

 The NSW RFS has established COVID-19 Response Levels to provide clearer advice to members as the COVID-19 situation changes.

 State Operations will monitor public alerts regarding COVID-19 outbreaks and may assign a COVID-19 Response Level, based on health advice.